Smart Money (1931 film): Plot

 Nick becomes very successful.
 He finally gets to play the real Hickory Short; a Walter Winchell column reports the rumor that Nick beat Hickory to the tune of $300,000.
 Nick becomes the king of illegal gambling in the city, with Jack as his right-hand man.

 However, he still has a weakness for women, particularly blondes.
 As they are driving by, they are stopped and asked to take a young woman who has been fished half drowned out of the river to the hospital.
 Irene revives during the ride, but Nick insists she stay at his mansion until she is fully recovered, over the very suspicious Jack's protests.
 Eventually, she is so touched by Nick's kindness, she confesses she is fleeing from a charge of blackmail, but he is unconcerned.

 Nick is so brazen that public outrage puts pressure on District Attorney Black, who is up for re-election soon.
 He has Irene picked up.
 Black threatens to prosecute her unless she cooperates in incriminating Nick, but she refuses at first.
 Finally, he gets her to agree to put a racing form in Nick's coat, which will be enough to put Nick in jail for a month.
 Jack finds out, but when he tries to warn his friend, Nick becomes furious and knocks him to the floor.
 The police raid the illegal casino, and Black arrests Nick.
 Then they discover that Jack is dead.
 Aghast, Irene begs Nick for forgiveness, which he generously gives.
 He is sentenced to ten years.
 As he is boarding the train to go to prison, he offers to bet that he will be out in five.

 Home media

-Smart Money was released on DVD by Warner Bros in 2008, and featured an audio commentary by Alain Silver & James Ursini.
+Smart Money was released on DVD by Warner Home Video in 2008, and featured an audio commentary by Alain Silver & James Ursini.